TechnicianLP/ReAuth/README.md

 Just hit the "Re-Login" Button in the Multiplayermenu and enter your Logindata, after that you will be able to login on your Servers

+An invisible Login-Button is available in the MainMenu to be wrapped by CustomMainMenu (Button-ID 17325)(1.7.10+)

 I know that entering your Logindata simply into a Mod might sound risky, but thats why i have the Source here

 -http://minecraft.curseforge.com/projects/reauth